rvpanoz/graphql-microservices/README.md

 Pros

 - Lightweight messages.
 Depending on the type of call, gRPC-specific messages can be up to 30 percent smaller in size than JSON messages.
 - High performance.
 By different evaluations, gRPC is faster than REST+JSON communication.
+This is because its binary transport protocol.
-- More connection options. gRPC provides support for data streaming with event-driven architectures: server-side streaming, client-side streaming, and bidirectional streaming.
+- More connection options. gRPC provides support for server-side streaming, client-side streaming, and bidirectional streaming.
 - Real-time communication services

 Cons